 The external antenna will pick up the cellular signal of any reachable cell tower.
-Since this antenna is much better than any cellphone or modem antenna it is cable of contacting cell towers that cellphones cannot at all.
+Since this antenna is much better than any cellphone or modem antenna it is capable of contacting cell towers that cellphones cannot do at all.
 The repeater system electronics are capable of amplifying even the weakest signals to an appropriate signal that is working for inhouse cellphones.

 What are the most important features of a good cellular repeater system?

 - Amplification electronics create heat which is energy waste.
 A good repeater system should do automatic frequencyband switch off when there is no signal being processed.
 This saves both power and does not unnecessarily send energy in the operators bands.

 - When the repeater is too close to nearby cell towers it is no need to amplify the signal it should actually attenuate to bring it to an acceptable inhouse signal strength.
 So proximity control is essential.

 - Interference with mobile network operators cell towers is highly unacceptable.
 Therefore it is essential to have an oscillation protection.

 - Last but not least there must be an automatic gain control where the repeater system will automatically adapt to changed signal strengths.
 Mobile network operators do often maintenance at their cell towers, which are switched off at that moment.
 The repeater will be directed to other cell towers of the same operator, further away.
 To maintain the good signal quality inhouse the amplification of the repeater system has to adapt automatically to these weaker signals.

 Does a repeater system makes cellphones radiate lesser signal energy?